carlmartus/libestk/README.md

 make
 ```

-The library and all the demos can now be found in the ```bin``` directory.
+The library and all the demos can now be found in the `bin` directory.

-If you wish to add the library to your system run this:
+If you wish to add the library to your system run this as root:
 ```
 make install
 ```

 ### Emscripten

 This kind of compilation requires a installment of *Emscripten*.
 To compile the
 library with *Emscripten*, you must run *CMake* with a tool chain file from the
 *Emscripten* SDK: